The Recruiting and Hiring Funnel: How to Get Each Step Right

 Once people know a role makes sense for them, they’ll feel compelled to apply.
 Some recruiters believe an extensive application filters out the candidates who are applying all over.
 But that’s only part of the truth.
 According to CareerBuilder, 60 percent of candidates give up in the middle of lengthy job applications so those recruiters are definitely losing out on some quality candidates too.

 Job seekers have other life obligations so don’t make your application more complex than it needs to be.
-You can reduce your application abandonment rate by asking less than 25 questions and keeping the completion time under five minutes.
+See how your application process stacks up with our audit.

 Step four: Interview and assess candidates